 Daniel Way Creek Stabilization Project

-The City is in the beginning phase of a stream channel stabilization project adjacent to Daniel Way.
-The stream channel has down-cut, there are areas of severe erosion along its banks and has begun to undermine she curb along the road.
+The City is undertaking a stream channel stabilization project along Three Sisters Creek, adjacent to Daniel Way.
+There are areas of severe erosion along the banks of the creek and stream, and it has begun to undermine the curb along the road.

-The first phase of work will involve survey, mapping, permitting and engineering design tasks.
+The first phase of work involves survey, mapping, permitting and engineering design tasks.
 The data gathered from a detailed survey and mapping of the existing topography, utilities, trees and resource protection areas will inform the design and provide the information necessary for completing applications to the various agencies.
-It is anticipated that permits will be required from Oregon Division of State Lands (DSL), US Army Corps of Engineers (ACOE), Oregon DEQ and the City of Lake Oswego.
+Permits are required from Oregon Division of State Lands (DSL), US Army Corps of Engineers (ACOE), Oregon Department of Environmental Quality (DEQ), and the City of Lake Oswego.

 This spring, surveyors, biologists and arborists will begin their field work.
 The design and permitting is expected to take place through early 2023.

 Bidding and contractor selection will take place in the early spring of 2023 and the actual construction work will occur in the summer through fall of 2023, when in-stream work is allowed by the agencies.

 In winter 2021/2022, through the Request for Proposal (RFP) process, the City selected an engineering team to begin the design and permitting work for the project.